 People often ask me why I started the Center for Relationship Abuse Awareness— they ask what happened that led me to devote my career to this topic.
 In my life as a daughter, I have been grateful that my parents provided me with a model of love and respect that inspires me.
 In my life with a twin brother, I learned how unique my parents are to have shown us that boys and girls are equally valued.
 In my life as a woman, I have learned that our society does not value women equally yet— and until it does, violence against women will continue to be the most extreme form of the oppression against women that still exists.

 I started the Center for Relationship Abuse Awareness because I had been listening to women’s voices.
 In my work as an advocate, I heard the following stories over and over until I decided that I could no longer listen without doing something about it.
-I heard, “the policeman asked her what she had done to make her boyfriend strangle her.”
-I heard, “the judge told her he understood why her boyfriend had hit her based on her bitchy attitude.”
-I heard, “the university told her she needed to talk face to face to the man who raped her because it must have been a misunderstanding.”
+I heard “the policeman asked her what she had done to make her boyfriend strangle her.”
+I heard “the judge told her he understood why her boyfriend had hit her based on her bitchy attitude.”
+I heard “the university told her she needed to talk face to face to the man who raped her because it must have been a misunderstanding.”
 These words made me realize that training professionals to stop victim blaming and start holding perpetrators accountable is just as important as helping women after their bodies and minds are tortured by men who claim to love them.
 And I realized this problem was pervasive.
-In college workshops, I heard a young man say “Well, girls like it when it hurts, right?”
+In college workshops, I heard a young man say “well, sometimes girls need to be forced.”
 I started the Center because I hope to never hear these words again.

 This organization is about hope.
 All of you who have decided to fight against men’s violence against women and violence in same gender relationships have given me hope.
 The police officers, judges and university professionals who stand up for women have given me hope.
 The vision of the Center for Relationship Abuse Awareness is that our daughters will not suffer from relationship abuse or sexual violence.
 Our vision was created for all of the daughters whose lives should be honored.
 The daughters who were raped and murdered by men who were strangers and loved ones.
-Daughters who are with us but whose hearts are striving to feel whole again.
-The daughters whose boyfriends or girlfriends threatened to hurt them.
+Daughters whose boyfriends threatened to hurt them.
 The daughters who are scared of going outside because of what could happen to them.
 Our friends who jump at sounds.
 Our sisters who can’t trust anyone.
 Mothers who have kept silent.
 And those who have not come forward, but will, with your support.

 Imagine a world where women and men are equally valued, where perpetrators of gender violence are held accountable and where women and girls don’t have to waste any of their time living in fear.